Best Nintendo Switch 2D platformers iMore 2022

-- Best Collection: Mega Man Legacy Collection 1+ 2
+- Best collection: Mega Man Legacy Collection 1+ 2 for Nintendo Switch

-- Best WiiU Port: Donkey Kong Country: Tropical Freeze
+- Best WiiU port: Donkey Kong Country: Tropical Freeze - Nintendo Switch

-- Best for Multiplayer: New Super Mario Bros.
-U Deluxe
+- Best multiplayer: New Super Mario Bros.
+U Deluxe for Nintendo Switch

 Super Mario Maker 2 comes pre-packaged with 100 levels in its story mode.
 The story mode is what you'd expect from a Mario game.
 Undo Dog has accidentally deleted Princess Peach's castle, and it's up to Mario to fix it.
 What follows is a series of increasingly difficult stages that you must beat to earn coins to repair the castle.